 USC will assist ASPID candidates in obtaining student visas to study at the Ostrow School of Dentistry.

 Once you have been officially accepted to USC, we will issue a form I-20, Certificate of Eligibility, which you must present when you apply for a visa at the U.S. consulate or embassy in your home country.

-In order for an I-20 to be processed, you must present to the USC Office of Graduate and International Admissions a notarized statement documenting that you have the financial resources for your first year at USC (approximately $93,000).
+In order for an I-20 to be processed, you must present to the USC Office of Graduate Admission a notarized statement documenting that you have the financial resources for your first year at USC (See: ASPID Cost of Attendance).
 This document must be verified by a bank stamp or the U.S. consul.